-Most companies are limited by shares and owned by members known as ‘shareholders’.
-Some companies are limited by guarantee and controlled by members known as ‘guarantors’.
-Limited by guarantee is the preferred choice of non-profit organisations whose members do not take a share of trading profits.
+The limited by shares structure is used by profit-making firms, whereas limited by guarantee is the preferred choice of non-profit organisations whose members do not take a share of trading profits.

 Companies must pay Corporation Tax on all taxable profits, submit tax returns each year, and comply with a number of statutory filing and reporting requirements under the Companies Act 2006.

 Advantages of a limited company

 - A distinct legal entity that is separate from its owners

 - Provides limited liability – this means that the personal finances and assets of members are protected beyond what they agree to invest or guarantee to the business